“A Freak Accident”

 The unfortunate event could have been avoided had the driver taken proper considerations about putting his head out of the window and driving under the influence which is both against safe driving rules.

 Checking if all the car’s parts are working regularly before driving them can also eliminate such incidents in the future.
+If you or anyone you know needs to recover with physiotherapy services due to a motor vehicle accident, then we highly recommend you check out EasyGo Physio and Wellness Centre Scarborough.

 A windshield is probably the last thing that anybody associates with the law.
 You wouldn’t think there would be any law associated with it, but in reality, it’s the complete adverse of it.
 In fact, cracked windshields are considered a serious offence in many countries including Canada.
 This is because a broken windshield can be life-threatening for the driver and the passengers as well, due to limited visibility.